 And yet I could not stop.
 The satisfaction was temporary.
 And that made one thing obvious to me: It was not those girls I really had a beef with.
 It was the one woman I saw in all those girls, the one woman I was fighting through the proxy of other girls.
 The one woman to whom I was really pretending.
 The one woman whom I really feared to know me.

 I showed my true self to all the women who had hurt me.
 But I realized that there is only one woman who has to know me.
 Realized that all the other women do not matter.
 Realized that there is one woman to whom I never dared to show my true self.
 Never dared to speak up to earnestly.
 That woman is my mother.

 The thought of writing all these important and disgusting things filled me with shame and guilt and fear.
 It took me three weeks to finally sit down and write this letter.
 Now, the letter is on its way.
 Now, my mother must know me, whether she wants to or not.

 Now that my mother will know who I am, there is no one I must ever feel ashamed of myself towards again.
 The next time somebody accuses me of being an asshole, pathetic, not nice or impolite, my mother will not be watching over my shoulder.

 I will say: Yes, that is me.
 And shrug.

 The voices in my head always and mercilessly competed, because I had not yet spoken up to the one big source of voices in my head.
-Had assignedto it.
+Had assigned mystical powers to it.
 To her.
-My failure to speak my mind robbed me of .
+My failure to speak my mind robbed me of the courage to think my thoughts.
 Now I have spoken my mind.